cicomaxi1972564/molly/README.md

-The introduction of the Ford Model A in 1927 marked Ford's return to the market with a new, more modern car, featuring innovations like a sliding-gear transmission and hydraulic shock absorbers.
+The Chevrolet Series 490, introduced in 1915 but produced into the 1920s, offered an affordable alternative to Ford's Model T, contributing to Chevrolet's success as a mass-market brand.